-- 5. Exceptions: As they serve the community in a law enforcement or public safety capacity, the Sheriff's Office, Emergency Communications and DIO-Technology Services are required to conduct extensive pre-employment investigations beyond the scope of this policy and/or have investigative resources beyond those available to the Division of Human Resources.
+- 5. Exceptions: As they serve the community in a law enforcement or public safety capacity, some departments are required to conduct extensive preemployment investigations beyond the scope of this policy and/or have investigative resources beyond those available to the Division of Human Resources.
 Therefore, these departments will be exempt from Section F. provisions of this policy and will be responsible for conducting appropriate criminal history investigations using their own investigative resources. - 6.
 Information obtained through Kansas Bureau of Investigation (KBI) Criminal Records History Information (CHRI) investigations must be kept confidential and will only be distributed to the appropriate hiring manager or designee.
 Information is to be shared on a strictly "need to know" basis.
 All CHRI records shall be maintained at the requesting department in a restricted access, confidential file.

-- 7. Adverse action taken on the basis of CHRI.
-If a job candidate is disqualified on the basis of criminal history obtained through the KBI CHRI data base, the hiring authority (or designee) shall provide the candidate with the disqualifying information, and the opportunity to dispute the information or provide mitigating factors to explain the information.
-The hiring authority (or designee), in consultation with Human Resources, shall take reasonable steps to verify the accuracy of all information presented and determine appropriate action. - G. Driving Record Checks of job candidates - 1.
-Upon request of the appropriate hiring authority, the Division of Human Resources will perform a Motor Vehicle Record (MVR) check of any applicant seeking employment with Sedgwick County in a Level 1 or Level 2 driving position and for each County Employee recommended for promotion to a Level 1 or Level 2 driving position.
+7. Adverse action taken on the basis of CHRI.
+If a job candidate is disqualified on the basis of criminal history obtained through the KBI CHRI data base, Human Resources shall provide the candidate with the disqualifying information, and the opportunity to dispute the information or provide mitigating factors to explain the information.
+The hiring authority (or designee), in consultation with Human Resources, shall take reasonable steps to verify the accuracy of all information presented and determine appropriate action.

+G. Driving Record Checks of job candidates

+1. Upon request of the appropriate hiring authority, the Division of Human Resources will perform a Motor Vehicle Record (MVR) check of any applicant seeking employment with Sedgwick County in a Level 1 or Level 2 driving position and for each County Employee recommended for promotion to a Level 1 or Level 2 driving position.
 The MVR will be obtained from the State of Kansas Department of Revenue, or other appropriate state agency, directly or by some other source authorized by law to disseminate such records.